samirangode/Understanding_Polarization/README.md

 # Understanding Political Polarisation using NLP
-Update: Please contact the authors for the data.
+Update: Data coming soon.
+Please contact the authors for the data.

-This repository is for hosting the code for the project 'Understanding Political Polarisation using NLP' as a part of 11785-Intro to Deep Learning course at Carnegie Mellon University.
+This repository is for hosting the code and data for the publication: "Understanding political polarization using languagemodels: A dataset and method".

+This work was done as part of the course project 'Understanding Political Polarisation using NLP' for 11785-Intro to Deep Learning course at Carnegie Mellon University.

 The structure explaining different branches of the report are: